potgon/ATP/README.md

-# AST
+# Automated Scalping Trader (AST)
-Python bot that continuously scalps a certain market asset
+Python bot that continuously scalps a certain market asset on demand